The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Observations

 We experiment with leaving the limb darkening coefficients free \citep[sampling them using the approach from][]{Kipping13} and fixing them to values computed from \texttt{ldtk} \citep{Husser13, Parviainen15}.
 Both approaches have advantages and drawbacks.
 Using the computed values can be advantageous for faint stars, where the precision on the transit shape is too low for our data to constrain the limb darkening themselves.
 On the other hand, the \texttt{PHOENIX} models \citep{Husser13} underlying \texttt{ldtk} may not accurately describe the stellar brightness profile in the helium line because the line is formed in the chromosphere.
 For some stars in our sample, we observe mismatches between the \texttt{ldtk} calculations and the retrieved limb darkening parameters; this could either be due to strong stellar limb darkening or an optically-thin component of the outflow altering the transit shape and biasing the inference for the observed limb darkening parameters \citep[e.g.][]{MacLeod22, Wang21a, Wang21b}.
 Therefore, we repeat the fits for each planet leaving the limb darkening coefficients free and holding them fixed to the calculated values, and adopt the fixed solution when it agrees with the free retrieval or when the free retrieval is otherwise uninformative on the limb darkening coefficients.
 We show how the posteriors on the limb darkening coefficients compare to the calculated values in Appendix~\ref{ldcs}.

-We fix the eccentricities to zero in our fits; none of the planets in our sample are known to have eccentric orbits, although we note that there is tentative evidence (1-2$\sigma$) that HAT-P-18b and HAT-P-26b may have small but non-zero orbital eccentricities \citep{Hartman11a, Hartman11b, Wallack19}.
+We fix the eccentricities to zero in our fits; none of the planets in our sample are known to have eccentric orbits.
+Although we note that there is tentative evidence (1-2$\sigma$) that HAT-P-18b and HAT-P-26b may have small but non-zero orbital eccentricities \citep{Hartman11a, Hartman11b, Wallack19}, the eccentricities are too small to have an impact on the light-curve modeling.
 We modeled the systematics as a linear combination of comparison star light curves and decorrelation vectors, with the weights left as free parameters in each fit.
 We also included the mean-subtracted BJD times as a decorrelation vector, which functions as a linear baseline.
 Each weight was assigned a uniform prior of $\mathcal{U}(-2, 2)$.
 We list the rest of the priors for the transit light-curve modeling in Table~\ref{table:priors}.

 After defining the model, we sampled the posterior distributions for each model parameter using the No U-Turn Sampler \citep[NUTS][]{Hoffman11} implemented in \texttt{pymc3} \citep{Salvatier16}.
 In each light-curve fit, we ran four chains for 1,500 tuning steps each before taking 2,500 draws.
 This resulted in a total of 10,000 draws, which we used to derive the final results.
 When performing joint fits across multiple nights of WIRC data, we doubled the number of tuning steps and draws.
 We verified the convergence of each fit by visually inspecting the trace plots to ensure that the chains were well-mixed, and also by checking that the Gelman-Rubin statistic \citep{Gelman92} was $\hat{R}\ll1.01$ for every sampled parameter.